RickStrahl/wwMongoDb/README.md

 * [FoxUnit](http://vfpx.codeplex.com/wikipage?title=FoxUnit "FoxUnit Download") (for checking out the samples)
 * Recommended: [RoboMongo](http://robomongo.org/ "RoboMongo Download") - A simple IDE for querying and viewing MongoDb data

-### Usage
 In order to use this library you will have a number of dependencies, which you can find in the Dist folder of this project.
 Essentially you have:

 * wwMongoDb.prg - Main class your code interfaces with
 * classes Folder - FoxPro support classes
 * wconnect.h - required for support classes
 * wwDotnetBridge.dll/wwIPstuff.dll - .NET interface libraries
-* Newtonsoft.json.dll - .NET JSON library
+* Newtonsoft.json.dll - JSON library
-* bin\Westwind.Data.MongoDb - MongoDb interface libary
+* bin\Westwind.Data.MongoDb - wwMongoDb interface libary
-* bin\MongoDb.Driver\.Bson - MongoDb .NET Driver
+* bin\MongoDb.Driver\.Bson - MongoDb .NET Driver libary

 To use these files copy them into your application's root folder or anywhere where they are accessible in the FoxPro path.
 All three folders (root/classes/bin) need to be added to the FoxPro path.
-If you like you can simply put them all into a single folder.
+If you like you can also simply put all files into a single folder.

 ### Getting Started
-To run any code in the installation folder make sure you launched FoxPro in installation folder which uses config.fpw to set paths.
+To run any code in the installation folder make sure you launch FoxPro in the installation folder which uses config.fpw to set paths.

 Otherwise set your environment like this: